Humber: Ecology

-Many fish live in and also migrate along the Humber when returning from the sea to their spawning grounds in Yorkshire, Lincolnshire and Derbyshire.
+The Humber is home both to resident fish and those returning from the sea to their spawning grounds in Yorkshire, Lincolnshire and Derbyshire.
 Salmon, sole, cod, eel, flounder, plaice, sprat, lamprey and sand goby have all been caught within the estuary.
-The Humber is also a good place for over-wintering birds and is a good breeding ground for bitterns, marsh harriers, little terns and avocets.
-It forms part of the Severn-Trent flyway, a route used by migratory birds to cross Great Britain.
+It is also used by over-wintering birds, is a good breeding ground for bitterns, marsh harriers, little terns and avocets, and forms part of the Severn-Trent flyway, a route used by migratory birds to cross Great Britain.

 In 2019 the Yorkshire Wildlife Trust and the University of Hull re-introduced the river oyster into the Humber after a sixty-year absence.